BILLET / HOUSING FAMILY INFORMATION

 - What do you need to provide as a billet family?
 A personal space including a bed, internet access, and a comfortable/supportive living environment.
 Nutritious food, as they are high caliber athletes.

 - What does your family get in return?
-You will receive a check from the Wenatchee Wild for $300/month, a “buy one – get one free” season ticket voucher for the Wild home games, and free entrance to all Wolves U18 games for everyone living in your home.
+You will receive a check from the Wenatchee Wild for $300/month, a “buy one – get one free” season ticket voucher for the Wild home games, and free entrance to all Wolves U18 and Wilderness U16 games for everyone living in your home.

 - Our family travels periodically during the winter, how does that work?
 We have a team policy that players cannot stay home alone at their billet family’s home.
 When your family is traveling, just inform the coaching staff and they will place your player in a different billet home for the time that you are away.